Franco Harris, Hall of Fame Steelers running back, dies at 72

 During his illustrious NFL career, Harris rushed for over 11,000 yards with the Steelers, the leading rusher in team history, also having been named the MVP of Super Bowl IX.

-Harris became part of history forever with his 'Immaculate Reception' at Three Rivers Stadium in the Divisional Round of the 1972 playoffs.
+Harris became part of history forever with his 'Immaculate Reception' at Three Rivers Stadium in the Divisional Round of the NFL playoffs on December 23, 1972.

+His death comes just two days before the Steelers plan to celebrate and honor the 50th anniversary of what has been deemed the best play in NFL history by many.

 A member of the Steelers Hall of Honor, Harris was set to have his #32 jersey retired by the team on Saturday, joining Ernie Stautner and Joe Greene as the only two other players in franchise history to have their numbers retired.